each inline element can also serve as a simple XLink

 <command linkend="dir">DIR</command> <command xl:href="#dir">DIR</command>

-is checked during validation for
+difference is in validation—linkend is checked during validation for

 ID/IDREF consistency